Cyprus and Israel look to settle gas dispute

-NICOSIA, Cyprus (AP) — Cyprus’ energy minister says companies with a stake in a gas field off the east Mediterranean island will sit down with an Israeli company to settle a dispute over how much the field extends into Israeli waters.
+NICOSIA, Cyprus (AP) — Cyprus’ energy minister said Wednesday that companies with a stake in a gas field off the east Mediterranean island will sit down with a partnership of three Israeli energy companies and a European firm to settle a dispute over how much the field extends into Israeli waters.

-Lakkotrypis said U.S. firm Noble Energy and partners Shell and Delek will sit down with Israeli Opportunity Energy Resources to figure out how much gas from Aphrodite, which straddles the Cyprus-Israel dividing line, falls into the Israeli side.
+Lakkotrypis said U.S. firm Noble Energy and partners Shell and Delek will sit the group of companies to figure out how much gas from Aphrodite, which borders the Cyprus-Israel dividing line, falls into the Israeli side.

 He said if that doesn’t work out, an expert will be called in to arbitrate.